flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/ovhd/eng-fire.md

 - AUTO:
     - Normal position.
-- SQUID:
+- SQUIB:
     - The squibs of the fire extinguisher bottles are armed.
     - The fire extinguisher bottles are ready to discharge extinguisher agent.
     - When pressed, the extinguisher bottles discharge and the SQUIB light goes off.
 - DISCH:
     - The fire extinguisher bottle discharges or is empty.
-- SQUID & DISCH:
+- SQUIB & DISCH:
     - The flight crew is pressing the ENG FIRE panel TEST pb (Refer to [TEST pb](#test-pb)).

 ### TEST pb